A collaborative effort is requested between the agency and the Junior League of Wichita Falls for publicity.Learn More

 In 1957, 22 women with social consciousness saw the need for a women’s service organization.
 The result of their vision was the Junior Service League of Wichita Falls.
 These women quickly went to work, participating in the formation of the Arts Council and the Junior Red Cross, and soon after began plans for the Wichita Falls Museum of Art.

-In 1964, the Junior Service League voted to make a formal application to the Association of Junior Leagues for full membership.
-The Junior Service League officially became the Junior League of Wichita Falls, Inc. in 1969 making it one of 211 Junior Leagues at the time.
+In 1964, the Junior Service League voted to formally apply to the Association of Junior Leagues for full membership.
+The Junior Service League officially became the Junior League of Wichita Falls, Inc. in 1969, making it one of 211 Junior Leagues.

 Is your non-profit, tax-exempt organization in need of funding for a special need or project?

 The Junior League accepts applications for grant awards up to a maximum of

 $2500.
 Don’t miss your chance to receive additional funding for the special need or project!

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.